Kayla C. Elliott, Ph.D.

-Prior to Ed Trust, Kayla worked as a research assistant at Florida Atlantic University, where she is completing a Ph.D. in higher education leadership.
-Her dissertation and much of her work examined the influence of performance-based funding systems on HBCUs.
-At FAU, Kayla served as a member of the Urban Male Initiative research team and as associate research director for ADVANCE FAU, a National Science Foundation-supported initiative focused on eliminating institutional barriers for women and minority STEM faculty.
-Kayla previously taught courses on leadership and student success at the collegiate level.
-She is a co-author of multiple publications including a book, book chapter, essays, and journal articles.
+A daughter and granddaughter of career educators, Kayla has worked on P-20 education issues for more than a decade.
+Prior to Ed Trust, Kayla held various roles at Florida Atlantic University (FAU), where she earned a Ph.D. in higher education leadership.
+Her dissertation and much of her work examined the equity implications of outcomes-based funding policies, with a focus on the policies’ influence on historically Black colleges and universities (HBCUs).
+At FAU, Kayla taught courses on leadership and student success and served in the Provost’s Office as associate research director for ADVANCE FAU, a National Science Foundation-supported initiative focused on eliminating institutional barriers for women and minority STEM faculty.

 Kayla holds a master’s degree from the Indiana University Lilly Family School of Philanthropy, and has worked with a range of nonprofit education organizations, including Lumina Foundation, the Southern Education Foundation, and Teach For America.
 A proud HBCU alumna and advocate, Kayla earned a B.S. in business administration from Fisk University, where her experience serving as a student representative on the university’s board of trustees piqued her interest in higher education advocacy.